BDC Hamburger Icon

 What are free business checking account options?

-Popular ways to avoid business checking account fees are to sign up with an online bank or to use a financial technology startup’s platform.
-In recent years, fintech startups have disrupted traditional banks.
-Aiming to serve the small business community, these fintech companies are slashing fees, lowering requirements and leveling the playing field for the nation’s entrepreneurs.
-They may not have the deep pockets, extensive relationships or wide array of services that traditional banks offer, but they are applying automation and machine learning to cut costs and improve customer service.
+Popular ways to avoid business checking account fees include signing up with an online bank or using a financial technology (fintech) startup’s platform.
+In recent years, fintech startups have disrupted traditional banking by slashing fees, lowering requirements and leveling the playing field for small businesses.
+They may not have the deep pockets or broad service offerings of traditional banks, but they use automation and machine learning to reduce costs and improve customer service.

-These online banks may not appeal to all businesses — after all, they offer no local branches or human interaction — but they are racking up thousands of customers seeking cheaper alternatives.
+Online banks may not appeal to every business — after all, they lack local branches and face-to-face interaction — but they’re attracting thousands of business customers looking for cost-effective banking alternatives.

 With that in mind, here’s a list of some popular free business checking accounts and what they offer:

 • Bluevine offers a business checking account with no monthly fees and unlimited transactions.
-Customers earn 2% interest on their balance up to $250,000.
-Bluevine doesn’t have any limits on transactions or a minimum balance requirement.
+Customers earn 1.5 percent interest on balances up to $250,000 — and up to 3.7 percent on an upgraded plan.
+Bluevine doesn’t require a minimum balance or limit the number of transactions.

 • Novo offers a business checking account with no hidden fees or minimum balance requirements.
-The bank will also refund all ATM fees.
+It also reimburses up to $7 per month for third-party ATM fees.

-“Some people appreciate the in-person relationship with banks, which has become more difficult during the pandemic,” Petralia said.
+“Some people appreciate the in-person relationship with banks,” Petralia noted.
 “Other business checking accounts are optimized for efficiency online, reducing costs and increasing yields.
-Every business is different, and preferences vary.
+Every business is different and preferences vary.
 But the banking options … are far different than they were even two or three years ago.
 I’d encourage all businesses to get to know their options.”

 Did you find this content helpful?